The Castle School Curriculum

 T : Tobacco, Alcohol & Drugs

 E : Employability & Preparing for the Future

-Detailed information on the programmes for these can be found In the Lifeskills section of the website, under the Learning Tab.
+Detailed information on the programmes for these can be found In the Lifeskills section below.
 The programme for Religious Studies leads to all students completing a GCSE by the end of Year 11, yet its scope goes much wider than simply studying different religions.
 The curriculum here is designed to encourage students to consider the many ethical and moral questions that face all societies and all citizens, and also to consider the ways in which British society can deal with issues such as extremism, racism, issues of sexuality, democratic participation, and many others.
 Its aim is to encourage students to listen to the views of others, contribute to discussion and debate, and develop their own individual opinions.
 For more detailed information, see the section on Religious Studies below.
-The weekly assembly programmes also play a key part of this wider curriculum, as do the Curriculum Focus Days each term, the annual Opportunities Days each July, and the wide range of extra-curricular opportunities.
+The weekly assembly programmes also play a key part of this wider curriculum, as do the Curriculum Focus Days, and the wide range of extra-curricular opportunities.

 SUBJECT-BY SUBJECT GUIDE